danielk9538/apcsa-freedom-project/blog/entry04.md

 The picture above is supposed to be for the character  moving to the left and how his movements are supposed to change when the direction changes.

-Take a look at the picture below:
+Take a look at the picture below:<be>
 ![godot Right animation character picture](PicRight.png)<br>